hopeugetherpes/pgp/README.md

 The verification step rejects missing deployment files, an invalid standalone checksum, external runtime resources, application network APIs, persistent browser-storage APIs, and obsolete Sites callbacks.

-See [OFFLINE.md](OFFLINE.md) for checksum verification, offline-use guidance, the threat model, and the optional maintainer-signing workflow.

 ## ▲ Deploy to Vercel